LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK04D1-Bootstrap.md

 ### Grid System

 The grid system is fundamental to the way Bootstrap facilitates responsive web sites.
-In version 4, the grid system is built with the CSS3 Flexbox, and in version 3 it was built using CSS floats.
+In version 4 and later, the grid system is built with the CSS3 Flexbox, and in version 3 it was built using CSS floats.
 Both versions are fully responsive.

 > [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox): A one-dimensional layout model that is part of CSS3.
 It provides a way to distribute space between items and align them. ("One dimensional" means flexbox deals with layout in one dimension at a time — either a row or a column.)

 Bootstrap’s grid system uses a series of *containers*, *rows*, and *columns* to position and align content.

+#### Containers

-- Containers: contain one or more rows.
+- Containers can contain one or more rows.

 - The `container` class creates a container that is centered in the `<body>` of the page.
-It's width can be set as a percentage of the viewport size.
+  - It sets a fixed width that is determined by the screen size.
+See the official documentation for a [table of widths](https://getbootstrap.com/docs/5.3/layout/containers/).
-  - The `container-fluid` class is similar to the container class, but the width is always 100% of the viewport.
+- The `container-fluid` class is similar to the container class, but the width is always 100% of the screen width.

-- Rows: can span up to 12 columns.
+#### Rows

 - The `row` class must be used inside an HTML element that uses a container class.
+- By default, elements inside a row will have a width of 100% of the container width.
+- By default, rows span 12 columns.

+#### Columns

-- Columns: every row can have one or more elements with col classes.
+- Every row can have one or more elements with `col` classes.

-  - A column class must be inside an HTML element that uses a row class.
+- A column class must be inside an HTML element that uses a `row` class.
-  - The col class specifies the number of columns an element will span for a particular screen size.
+- The `col` class specifies the number of columns an element will span for a particular screen size.
   Example: `class="col-md-4"`
 - The content of the page goes inside the elements with the col classes.

 | Class     | Screen Width | Name        |